Tarang74/LaTeX-Pseudocode-Formatter/README.md

 python pc2latex.py <file extension> <file | folder> [files | folders]...
 ```

-This will generate a file within the same directory as the original file with the `.tex` extension.
+This will generate a file within the same directory as the specified file with the `.tex` extension.

-To optimise workflow, execute the above command within LaTeX by adding the following line in the preamble.
+To optimise workflow, execute the above command within LaTeX by adding the following line in the documents preamble.

 ```tex
 \immediate\write18{<command>}